IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Benchmark Methodology

 \subsection{Model Evaluation}

 \paragraph{Evaluation environment} As shown in \cref{fig:evaluation}, models are evaluated within an agentic framework designed to approximate real research conditions.
-We use the Inspect framework~\citep{inspect_ai} and give models access to a diverse set of tools: \begin{itemize}[left=1em,itemsep=0.1em] \item \textbf{Python}: a full scientific environment with NumPy, SciPy, SymPy, and related libraries. \item \textbf{Bash}: an Arch Linux console with persistent filesystem and computer algebra systems like GAP \citep{gap}, and Maxima \citep{maxima}. \item \textbf{SageMath}: open-source mathematical software with specialized packages and mathematical databases \citep{sagemath}. \item \textbf{Web search}: a tool for retrieving literature and external references. \end{itemize} A full description of these tools is provided in \cref{app:tools}.
-To submit an answer, models must use a dedicated submit tool, which ensures a clear distinction between intermediate reasoning steps and the final output.
+We use the Inspect framework~\citep{inspect_ai} with these tools: \begin{itemize}[left=0.1em,itemsep=0em] \item \textbf{Python}: a full scientific environment with NumPy, SciPy, SymPy, and related libraries. \item \textbf{Bash}: an Arch Linux console with persistent filesystem and computer algebra systems like GAP \citep{gap}, and Maxima \citep{maxima}. \item \textbf{SageMath}: open-source mathematical software with specialized packages and databases \citep{sagemath}. \item \textbf{Web search}: a tool for literature search. \end{itemize} A full description of these tools is provided in \cref{app:tools}.
+To submit an answer, models must use a submit tool, which ensures a clear distinction between reasoning steps and the final output.
 The submitted answer is either presented to the human grader for main questions or compared with ground-truth answers for follow-up subquestions.
-Each model is allocated up to 300,000 tokens for main questions, with an additional 100,000 tokens available for each follow-up, supporting extended interaction and tool use.
+Each model is allocated up to 300,000 tokens for main questions, with an additional 100,000 tokens available for each follow-up.